kiranz/just-api/docs/docs/features.md

 ### Response JSON schema validation

-Some times you may want to validate the schema of JSON received in response's body, which will allow you to ensure that server is sending data exactly what you are expecting.
+Sometimes you may want to validate the schema of JSON received in response's body, which will allow you to ensure that server is sending data exactly what you are expecting.

 with Just-API, you can validate the response JSON schema by specifying the `json_schema` attribute in response.